Sri Mahabaleshwar Temple

 According to the legend, Ravana performed a severe penance to Lord Shiva to possess his powerful Atmalinga.
 Pleased by his penance, Shiva gives him the Atmalinga.
 He had been instructed by Lord Shiva not to keep the Atmalinga on the ground, since it would be fixed wherever it touched ground.
 Ravana was stopped here for his evening prayers while going back to Lanka.
 In order to avoid Ravana misusing the Atmalinga, Lord Ganesh was sent by devatas in the avatar of a boy offered to hold the Atmalinga and then keep it on the ground.
 Eventually, the Aatmalinga was installed at Gokarna.
 In spite of Ravana trying hard with mighty power or Maha Bala, the Shivalingam stayed here fixed in the place.
 Ravana, in extreme anger, tried to pull out the Atmalinga from the ground, breaking it in the process.
 These pieces then resulted in the establishment of various temples in Karnataka.

-The temple is said to be one of the seven sacred Muktikshetras and is visited by Hindus to perform the death rites for their ancestors.
-In this Temple all devotees can enter the sanctum sanctorum and touch Aatmalinga and can perform Abhisheka with their own hands.
+In this temple, devotees can enter the sanctum sanctorum, touch Aatmalinga, and can perform Abhisheka with their own hands.
 Before visiting this temple, tourists take a dip in the holy water of the Arabian Sea.

 Shivarathri is the main festival celebrated here and tourists from all over South India visit the temple on this auspicious occasion.